dariaomelkina/MacOS_drivers_instruction/README.md

 To perform  installation, your app must have the System Extension entitlement.
 In short, You require following entitlements:
 * com.apple.developer.driverkit (for all drivers)
-* transport entitlement (they are individual for device types, there is example for USB: com.apple.developer.driverkit.transport.usb)
+* transport entitlement, to take control of the device (they are individual for device types, there is example for USB: com.apple.developer.driverkit.transport.usb)
 * family entitlement (specific for different families, there is example for HID: com.apple.developer.driverkit.family.hid.device)

 To request entitlement: